 With so many celebrities in the media undergoing a range of cosmetic surgery procedures, it can be difficult to completely ignore it and not want some for yourself.
 Many years ago, cosmetic surgery was actually quite worrying as of course, knowledge of human anatomy was very limited.
 But, with so many new technological advancements within cosmetic surgery, there is nothing to worry about anymore!
 With 3D imaging and a better understanding of the human body, surgeons are now able to carry out accurate surgery safely, with a huge emphasis currently on faster recovery.
 Five different advancements, in particular, have completely changed cosmetic surgery for the good.
+We also interviewed Toronto based breast augmentation surgeon Dr. Pirani who helped us put together the list of biggest technological advancements in cosmetic surgery.

 Laser Skin Resurfacing

 Going under the knife can be terrifying, especially if for the first time, so surgeons have now introduced a range of laser treatments into the industry.
-Laser skin resurfacing, in particular, is extremely convenient, as most patients are able to leave the clinic in the same day!
+Laser skin resurfacing, in particular, is extremely convenient, as most patients are able to leave the clinic on the same day!
 It’s used for those aiming to improve their skin’s appearance, whether you want to get rid of those pesky wrinkles or you have a significant amount of sun damage on your face.
 The procedure itself is very simple, as a laser is used to remove skin one layer at a time, and then during the healing process, new skin cells form to create a tighter, more youthful surface.

 This technological advancement has transformed the cosmetic industry entirely.
 Before the emergence of tissue-engineering, procedures were often inaccurate, and therefore the patient would have to undergo the procedure twice.
 However, implants and tissue can now be easily generated by using silicone materials, simply because surgeons have a better understanding of cellular response.
 It all sounds very technical, but it isn’t rocket science that tissue-engineering has allowed surgeons to perform more efficiently on their patients.